 Executive Summary

 This document contains an analysis of Planned Parenthood’s Twitter presence.
-Specifically, it provides a look at how the national (referred to within as simply “National”) and Hudson Peconic branches use the site, and then offers suggestions for improvements, such as the Hudson Peconic branch tweeting more (as well as having more variety in those tweets), and all branches having daily tweets on their Twitter accounts.
+Specifically, it provides a look at how the national (referred to within as simply “National”) and Hudson Peconic branches use the site, and then offers suggestions for improvements.
+These suggestions include the Hudson Peconic branch tweeting more (as well as having more variety in those tweets, meaning more tweets that are not just links to news articles from other sites), and all branches having daily tweets on their Twitter accounts (at least one per day).

 Planned Parenthood and Twitter: An Analysis

 In today’s society, where seemingly everyone is competing for the attraction of the masses, it is important for any organization to have a strong social media presence.
-Being a person who focuses on social media, I am very aware of this.
-When a representative of Planned Parenthood’s Hudson Peconic branch approached me for an analysis of their presence on Twitter, I welcomed the opportunity.
-I feel that Planned Parenthood is a worthy cause, and so I wanted to help in any way I could.
+In fact, any organization which does not have a good social media following is unlikely to do anything except fade into obscurity.
+Being a person who focuses on social media can make one very aware of this.
 The purpose of this report is to analyze Planned Parenthood Hudson Peconic’s Twitter presence, which includes, but is not limited to, a comparison to that of Planned Parenthood as a whole, and offer ideas for improvements, both for the Hudson Peconic branch and for National.
+Following these suggestions should hopefully draw in more followers, and ultimately help make activists out of thousands, if not millions.

 First, it is important to talk about Twitter itself.
 Twitter is a popular social media website which was founded in 2006.
 The main feature of this site is that it has a 140-character limit for posts, also known as “tweets”.
 This character limit encourages fast communication.
 It is also possible for somebody to “retweet” any tweet, which posts it on to the feed (or “timeline”) of anyone currently following that user.
 Twitter accounts can become “verified”, which bestows several privileges to the account in question.